Please read our helpful information concerning common viruses, bacteria and infectious diseases, as well as the symptoms and transmission.

 Covid-19 (SARS-CoV-2 based virus) is an RNA based enveloped virus.
 Enveloped viruses contain a lipid membrane on the cell wall which adheres to the host cell in order to proliferate.
 This being the case, the cell wall is easily penetrable to most common disinfectants.
 Common EPA approved disinfectant makeup can be Quaternary Ammonium Compounds, Phenolic Based products and some Hydrogen Peroxide based formulas.

 For a more detailed description of each of the services we offer, please refer to our Services pages, which are listed in both the top and left menu.
-For grief support information, please view our Helpful Resources page.
-If you have questions about trauma scene and crime scene cleanup, please refer to our FAQ page.
+For grief support information, please view our Grief Support & Bereavement page.
+If you have questions about trauma scene and crime scene cleanup, please refer to our Crime Scene Cleanup FAQ page.
 For information about viruses, bacteria, and infectious diseases, including the coronavirus COVID-19, please visit our Disinfection Services page as well as our other Services pages on the disinfection of some common infectious diseases.
-The following pages provide additional details that can help; Virus or Bacteria and Coronavirus.
+The following pages provide additional details that can help; Infectious Diseases, Virus or Bacteria and Coronavirus COVID-19.
 For our Water, Mold, Fire & Smoke Restoration and Remediation Services, please visit itsenvironmentalservices.com for information on our additional Restoration Services.
 If you have any questions, please contact us anytime.
 We here to help.

 We Follow Strict Standards